Skip to main content

 ORDER NOW!

-(When you register and order, you will receive more information and links to access the collection.)
+(When you order, you will receive more information and links to access the collection.)

 Why Do You Still Believe, Grandpa?
 A short animated video (6:31) with a dialogue between a Grandpa and his grandson who’s facing growing questions about the Christian faith.
 Grandpa’s responses include considerations about science.
 A DISCUSSION GUIDE for this video is provided as part of your order.